panditk455/Prediction-of-House-Prices-in-California/README.md

 - `housing.csv`: Original dataset sourced from Kaggle.
 - `Report.pdf`: Technical report providing additional insights and details about the project.

-### Usage
-To explore the Shiny app and its functionalities, visit [Predicting House Prices in California](https://palmy.shinyapps.io/finalApp/).

 ### Conclusion
 This project integrates data preprocessing, exploratory data analysis, and machine learning into an interactive web application.
 It serves as a valuable resource for understanding the factors influencing housing prices in California and can be adapted for similar analyses in different geographical locations.